Skip to content

 Yes.
 Before submitting the application, please contact our admission consultants to receive an application code for the CPT schools mentioned above, which will waive your application fees.

-I am currently on B/H visa and want to switch to F-1.
-Should I change my status within the US or exit the country to activate the I-20?
+I want to change my status to F-1.
+Should I change my status within the US or re-enter the country to activate my I-20?

 Option 1